View all events in this series

-She has always been passionate about using words to express her opinions and stand up for what she believes in.
-Tierney has been recognised as both an individual and team public speaker at multiple competitions.
-In 2020 she became the VCAA Plain English Speaking Award Victorian State Champion with a speech titled 'Not another speech about feminism'.
+Tierney Khan has always been passionate about using words to express her opinions and to stand up for what she believes in.
+She has been recognised as both an individual and team public speaker at multiple competitions, and in 2020 she became the VCAA Plain English Speaking Award Victorian State Champion with a speech titled 'Not another speech about feminism'.
 Her commitment to social justice has seen her work with local communities in Thailand and Timor Leste.
 Coming from a multi-ethnic background, Tierney has personally experienced many of the issues faced by young female Australians of colour, and she channels those experiences to help drive her actions.

 Being a teenager is all about change.
 Adolescence is when most of us form a sense of the world, try to find our place in it and (hopefully) have some fun along the way.
 Beyond what we learn at school, some of our most valuable learning happens when we discover the communities and ideas that connect us.

 In the extraordinary times we live in, Wheeler Education is here to bring the world to teens – and teens to the world.
 We’ll explore the challenges facing young people right now, and the bold ways they’re envisioning their own futures.
 Hear from teens, writers, and educators about their passions, plans, survival tips and more.